GovTechSG/seed-documentation/snippets/snippets-seed-offboarding-faq.md

     - Go to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile) and get the Intune Device ID from your account profile.
     - If you can't access the TechPass portal, please submit an [incident request](https://go.gov.sg/techpass-sr) with the TechPass support to get your Intune Device ID.

-2. When you have your Intune device ID proceed with Step 2: Submit Intune Device ID.
+2. When you have your Intune device ID proceed with **Phase B: Submit Intune Device ID** to remove device record.

-!> **Important**<br> If there is a significant time lapse between Step 2 and Step 1, the latest version of the SEED components could have been pushed to your device and hence you may need to repeat Step 1: Offboard device from SEED components.
+!> **Important**<br> If there is a significant time lapse between Phase B and Phase A, the latest version of the SEED components may be reinstalled on your device.
+If that is the case, you need to repeat **Phase A: Offboard device from SEED components**.

 </details><hr />